Italy

 In June 1937, Costigliolo returned to Italy.

-During his service in Spain he was credited with three victories and awarded with two Medaglie d’Argento al valor militare, one Medaglia di Bronzo al valor militare and the Medaglia commemorativa della campagna di Spagna.
+During his service in Spain he was credited with three victories and awarded with two Medaglie d’Argento al valor militare, one Medaglia di bronzo al valor militare and the Medaglia commemorativa della campagna di Spagna.

 By 1938, he was promoted Maresciallo for war merits.

-In 1939, he and his friends Marescialli Giuseppe Avvico and Giuseppe Biron, decided to try the Accademia Aeronautica (Officers Academy) and all three were commissioned as Sottotenenti on 9 April 1941.
+In 1939, he and his friends Marescialli Giuseppe Avvico and Giuseppe Biron, decided to try the Accademia Aeronautica (Officers Academy) and all three were commissioned as Sottotenenti on 9 May 1941.

 During the Second World War, he served in the 393a Squadriglia, 160o Gruppo, flying CR.42s and later Fiat G.50s.